Skip to main content

 Written by Karen Diaz

-For example, a student may consistently be hitting the T key when they mean to press the R key.
+A student may consistently press the T key when they mean to press R.

-However, you have observed that they hold their elbows wide, making their hands point inwards.
-So, when they move their left index finger straight upwards - the movement normally required to press R - they are actually moving diagonally towards T.
+However, you might notice that they hold their elbows wide, causing their hands to point inwards.
+When they move their left index finger straight upwards — the movement normally used to press R — their finger actually moves diagonally toward T.

 Did this answer your question?